Clinical Trials

 Principal Investigator: Larry Borish, MD

 The greatest morbidity associated with asthma is the occurrence of severe, potentially life-threatening exacerbations.
 Rhinovirus (RV) accounts for ~60-70% of childhood and adolescent asthma exacerbations.
 Although an exacerbation would be predicted whenever a cytopathic inflammatory response is superimposed upon the asthmatic lung, this is not what is observed – and only RV infections are consistently associated with asthma exacerbations.
-RV-associated asthma exacerbations are linked to the presence of an increased type 2 cytokine signature (IL-4, IL-5, and IL-13) and one explanation is that these cytokines are being produced by the RV-specific T cells themselves, either CD4+ helper (Th2-like) or CD8+ cytotoxic (Tc2-like) T lymphocytes.
-It is this inflammatory response produced by T lymphocytes that we propose is harmful to the host.
+RV-associated asthma exacerbations are linked to the presence of an increased type 2 cytokine signature (IL-4, IL-5, and IL-13), and one explanation is that these cytokines are being produced by the RV-specific T cells themselves, either CD4+ helper (Th2-like) or CD8+ cytotoxic (Tc2-like) T lymphocytes.
+We propose that this inflammatory response produced by T lymphocytes is harmful to the host.
 Exacerbations are also linked to the diminished expression of the anti-inflammatory cytokine IL-10.
-IL-10 may provide a feedback role to control the collateral damage associated with an exuberant T cell response.
-The source of this IL-10 during infection, we believe, is also likely the effector T cells themselves.
+IL-10 may provide feedback to control the collateral damage associated with an exuberant T-cell response.
+We believe the source of this IL-10 during infection is also likely the effector T-cells.

-Our studies currently focus on the production of type 2 cytokines and IL 10 by RV-specific effector T-cellsto determine whether there is a correlation between Type 2 Cytokines and /or IL-10 and the development of increased upper and lower airways inflammation following RV infection.
+Our studies currently focus on the production of type 2 cytokines and IL10 by RV-specific effector T-cells to determine whether there is a correlation between Type 2 Cytokines and /or IL-10 and the development of increased upper and lower airway inflammation following RV infection.
 We hypothesize that RV-specific T cells from subjects who develop an exacerbation of their upper and lower airway inflammation during RV infection release higher levels of type 2 cytokines and/or lower levels of IL-10.
-For these studies, we infect asthmatic volunteers with RV and identify circulating RV-specific CD4+ helper and CD8+ cytotoxic T effector lymphocytes.
-For information on enrolling in this clinical trial, please contact Julie Negri at 924-5633.
+We infect asthmatic volunteers with RV and identify circulating RV-specific CD4+ helper and CD8+ cytotoxic T effector lymphocytes for these studies.
+For information on enrolling in this clinical trial, please contact MarthaJoy Spano at 924-1278.